iClusterDev/Crash-Courses/README.md

-### Web Dev Crash Courses
+### JS GraphQL

-This repo is a collection of Web Development Crash Courses.
+In this Crash Course we are biulding a simple GraphQL server in Node.